Project 2: Therapeutic Inhibition of Fibroblast Growth Factor and YAP Signaling in Cholangiocarcinoma

-- Test the hypothesis that YAP drives specific FGFR2 expression, which in turn promotes YAP signaling by: (a) FGFR-mediated Src family kinases activation and YAP tyrosine phosphorylation; and (b) tyrosine-phosphorylated YAP coactivated by the TBX5-mediated transcriptional expression of FGFR family members
+- Test the hypothesis that YAP drives specific FGFR2 expression, which in turn promotes YAP signaling by FGFR-mediated Src family kinases activation and YAP tyrosine phosphorylation

-- Test the hypothesis that YAP nuclear localization serves as a biomarker for response to FGFR2-targeted therapy: (a) in unselected patient-derived xenografts treated with an FGFR inhibitor; and (b) in conjunction with evidence for a YAP activation signature in patient-derived xenografts
+- Test the hypothesis that YAP nuclear localization serves as a biomarker for response to FGFR2-targeted therapy

-- Test the hypothesis that inhibition of FGFR signaling is therapeutic in patients with intrahepatic cholangiocarcinoma: (a) in patients with FGFR2 fusion negative/YAP nuclear positive cholangiocarcinoma who are receiving INCB054828, a panFGFR inhibitor, in the setting of a clinical trial; and (b) by interruption of Hippo signaling pathways
+- Test the hypothesis that inhibition of FGFR signaling is therapeutic in patients with intrahepatic cholangiocarcinoma who are receiving INCB054828, a panFGFR inhibitor by interruption of Hippo signaling pathways

-The results of these studies have the potential to provide greater understanding of intrahepatic cholangiocarcinoma biology and identify new therapeutic strategies coupled with biomarkers for the treatment of this cancer.
+The results of these studies have the potential to provide greater understanding of intrahepatic cholangiocarcinoma biology and identify new therapeutic strategies coupled with biomarkers to treat this cancer.